1. Is there something wrong with me?

 Because every person is unique, and every issue affecting a single person is unique, it’s impossible to know how much time is needed to resolve problems.
 However, you should know by the fourth or fifth weekly session if counseling is helping.
 If counseling is every two weeks, of course, progress will likely be cut in half.
 So it might take double the time to see complete healing or achieving your goals.

 Just like when you take a class, if you go every week, you have 6 days to practice and/or forget what you learned.
 If you attend every other week, there is more time for other competing forces to get you sidetracked.
 Understand that some therapists and clients work even better in longer sessions though.
 The best way to figure out what will work best for you and how long that will take is by goal setting (see above), monitoring progress made toward your goals (again, above), and communicating with your therapist along the way.

 However, we can refer you to a psychiatrist or psychiatric nurse practitioner who can prescribe the medication.
 We will coordinate between each provider and make sure that the necessary communication happens between therapy and medication management.

 8. What do you do with the information you learn about us?

-I keep it private and use it to understand you better.
+It is kept private and it is used to understand you better.

-Mostly, the information, your story, that you choose to share with us, I hold sacred because it is a piece of you.
-I value your information the way I value you.
+Mostly, the information, your story, that you choose to share, is held sacred because it is a piece of you.
+We value your information the way we value you.
 It is a gift that helps us determine how to work with you, what might help you, what to avoid until you get stronger.

 9.What if I need to cancel my counseling session?